anisamn/CompGroupProject-/README.md

 Commands using Seurat can be found in reformatDataGEO.py where the GEO barcodes, genes and matrix files are converted to Seurat readable form.
 And, Clustering.R where a Seurat object for each zone of the heart is created.

 ### Mapping sequencing reads to the mouse reference genome using CellRanger

+## Example Code
+--

+## Workflow

+### Step one: Run pipeline one

+This step pulls mouse heart scRNA-seq data from NCBI, organizes the FastQ files into a folder called mouse_heart_SRA_data, and stores genomic data into a folder called mouse_genome.
+A final output stores barcodes, features, and matrix files into a folder called cellranger_output.

+Input files:
+- twelve SRA files, each associated with different regions of the heart
+- AVN: Atrioventricular node/His bundle
+- LPF: Left purkinje fiber
+- RPF: Right purkinje fiber
+- SAN: Sinoatrial node

+Output files:

+- Three folders with mouse heart genomic data

+### Step two: Run pipeline two

+This step pulls mouse heart GEO data from NCBI, and stores the data into a folder called mouse_heart_GEO_data.
+The new information is then reformatted into Seurat readable form, and outputs are stored in seurat_output.
+This is where Clustering.R is run to pass the reformatted data through Seurat.

+Input files:
+- four folders from each region of the heart, each containing barcode, feature, and matrix information

+Output files:
+- seurat_output folder contianing matrices of cell and gene prevelance based on different heart zones, and three t-SNE plots mapping cells to the three zones of the heart.

+### Step three: Run pipeline three
+-- work in progress